 Creating a new class allows you to create new types.
 Every time you create a class, you are actually extending the Java language.
 Like all things that are built out of other things, there must be some "atoms" at the bottom.
 Said atoms are called primitive types in Java.
+Java has eight primitive types.
+All other types in Java are object types; this includes such things as strings, lists, and graphical widgets.
 Note that Python does not have this distinction; in Python these sorts of simple types are just immutable objects.